 At Gulf British Academy, we strive to deliver creative and interactive academic programmes.
-These are based on the Early Years Foundation Stage (EYFS) framework for our Pre-KG, KG and Reception classes, and the new National Curriculum in England for Years 1 and 2 (Key Stage 1) and Years 3 to 6 (Key Stage 2) and now Year 7 (Key Stage 3).
+These are based on the Early Years Foundation Stage (EYFS) framework for our Pre-KG, KG and Reception classes, and the new National Curriculum in England for Years 1 and 2 (Key Stage 1), Years 3 to 6 (Key Stage 2) and now Year 7 (Key Stage 3).

 All subjects are taught in English except for the Arabic programme, which is prescribed directly by the Ministry of Education in Kuwait.
 Staff also receive continuous in-house and outsourced professional development to ensure that teaching remains focused and effective, and best adapted to meet our pupils’ needs.

 We implement various teaching strategies to enhance our learners’ experience.
 This includes using Talk for Writing, a strategy created by Pie Corbett supported by Julia Strong, which develops children’s writing and speaking skills.
 Talk for Writing enables children to imitate language structure orally before writing independently.

 Alongside this, we use strategies from Alan Peat, a leading educationalist, to further develop our children’s writing and speaking skills.
 This includes using his ‘sentence types’ within writing.
 During their time at Gulf British Academy, learners will become familiar with these and use them effectively.